tongue-tie/blog/background.md

 I also limped.
 One of my strongest memories of childhood is hearing "Stop dragging your leg!"
 Because of that, I tried to hide the limp.
 I'd kind of tense up my right foot and bounce off it in order to smooth my gait overall.
 I'm sure that caused its own layer of problems.

 I remember it being somewhat of a party trick that when standing up "straight," I could swing my right foot forward and back without it touching the ground.
 I didn't know at the time that it was becuase my hips were rotated and tilted.
+I know there's a a lot of variation within what's "normal" for the human body, but I also saw how _many_ things were so different for me.
+For example, my left rib cage also sticks out further like it's  rotated forward, and I figured all these things were connected.

 # Teenager